Financial-Times/origami/README.md

 - `oFormsSectionFeature` - Section support.
 - `oFormsSmallFeature` - Modifier styles for small text and select inputs.
 - `oFormsWideFeature` - Modifier styles for form elements with no width restriction.
+- `oFormsBleedFeature` - Modifier styles for form elements with no width restriction and no padding.

 For more details on specific mixins [browse the SassDoc documentation of the module](http://sassdoc.webservices.ft.com/v1/sassdoc/o-forms/#o-forms).